lewiswatson55/Frame2KG/readme.md

 - Ablations: Effect of adding MLP gating (GateProj/Up/Down) on Node/Edge F1µ and IoU ([read the ablation summary](https://anonymous.4open.science/r/Frame2KG/Ablation/effect_of_adding_gate.md))
 - Paper: Frame2KG baseline reports and comparison results ([coming soon](#))

 > Note: All resources have been anonomised.
 Adapters and Dataset will be hosted on Huggingface but in order to annonomise we provide direct download links preserving author anonymisation.
+If asked for a password use `Frame2KG`.

 ## Citing
 If you use these resources, please cite the Frame2KG-YC2 paper (coming soon).